What Is An Emergency Response Plan?

-An emergency response plan will allow you some peace of mind knowing that, should there ever be an actual emergency, you’ve prepared yourself and your employees to act methodically and efficiently in order to protect your business, those same employees and the facility itself.
+An emergency response plan will allow you some peace of mind.
+You’ll know that, should there ever be an actual emergency, you’ve prepared yourself and your employees to act methodically and efficiently.
+This protects your business, those same employees, and the facility itself.

 “The actions taken in the initial minutes of an emergency are critical,” reads the intro to a robust and informative “Emergency Response Plan” page at Ready.gov.

 Many of our neighbors and fellow citizens train for years to be able to handle themselves professionally in emergency situations.
 The idea that we, as mere untrained mortals — that is to say, we who are not first responders — will be able to think of things on the fly during a truly serious emergency is, to put it bluntly, foolish.
 A business without an emergency response plan puts everyone at risk — employees, contractors, guests, passersby.